fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/multifit.rst

 software
 ========
 Either 'Mantid' or 'SasView' (case insensitive).
-This defines which of the softwares to use to generate the function to be used in fitting.
+This defines which of the software to use to generate the function to be used in fitting.

 name